reverendbedford/neml2/doc/content/install.md

 ```
 turns on the `NEML2_PYBIND` option, and additional targets for building the Python bindings will be created.
 Note that this would also download additional optional dependencies, e.g., pybind11, that are required to build the Python bindings.

 Commonly used configuration options are summarized below.
-Default options are underlined.
+Default options are <u>underlined</u>.

 | Option                   | Values (<u>default</u>)                                     | Description                                                                               |
 | :----------------------- | :---------------------------------------------------------- | :---------------------------------------------------------------------------------------- |